alexylon/Ferrocrypt/README.md

 The two crates, implementing the AES-GCM and ChaCha20Poly1305 encryption algorithms, `aes-gcm` and `chacha20poly1305`, have successfully received security audits.

+Ferrocrypt enhances the security of header data by incorporating additional Reed-Solomon parity (recovery) bytes.
+In the event of header corruption, which may occur due to hard drive bit rot or other factors, these parity bytes enable Ferrocrypt to successfully recover the header and decrypt your data with a high degree of reliability.

 The code is separated in three projects - the library `ferrocrypt-lib`, a CLI client `ferrocrypt-cli` and a [**TAURI**](https://tauri.app/) based GUI app `ferrocrypt-gui`.